Trade School vs. College vs. Community College: Core Differences

 Going to school is an investment in your future, so when making your decision it’s important to explore all your options.
 The school and type of program you choose will play a big role in helping you pursue the career you want, so taking the time to research different opportunities is worthwhile.

-So, how do you make the decision between trade schools vs. community college vs. college?
+So, how do you make the decision between trade school vs. community college vs. college?
 Keep reading to learn about the pros and cons of each path and how to find the one that best suits you and your goals.

 What Is Trade School vs. College?